CasperKristiansson/kitgrid/instructions/info.md

 **Cloudflare**

 - Keep the domain hosted in Cloudflare but delegate traffic to AWS:
-  - Add a CNAME-flattened record for `kitgrid.dev` pointing to the CloudFront distribution domain.
+  - Terraform creates a CNAME-flattened record for `kitgrid.dev` and a wildcard CNAME for `*.kitgrid.dev`, both pointing at the CloudFront distribution domain.
-  - Add `*.kitgrid.dev` as a CNAME to the same distribution.
+  - ACM validation CNAMEs are also provisioned automatically so certificates renew without manual work.
 - Leave these records in “DNS only” mode so TLS terminates on the AWS ACM certificate.
-If you need Cloudflare proxying, add the Cloudflare IP ranges to CloudFront as allowed origins.
+If you need Cloudflare proxying, add the Cloudflare IP ranges to CloudFront as allowed origins and set `cloudflare_proxy=true` in Terraform.
-- All ACM DNS validation CNAMEs are also added in Cloudflare, preferably via Terraform.

 **ACM**